ROSWELL

 Question: if one out of ten Americans already claim that they have been kidnapped by aliens like this film informs us, then what point is there in the US government trying to hide all evidence of the existence of UFOs?
 To prevent wide-spread panic?
 Would there really be wide-spread panic and social unrest like Independence Day and this film suggest?

 If you don't take this sort of paranoia seriously, then this film (originally made for American television) is simply too straight-forward, dull and slow to warrant a rental.
-Even if you do take stuff like Communion and The X-Files seriously, then you're better off reading Carl Sagan's Demon Haunted World, a level-headed take on the whole UFO phenomenon . . .
+Even if you do take stuff like Communion and The X-Files seriously, then you're better off reading Carl Sagan's Demon Haunted World, a level-headed take on the whole UFO phenomenon amongst other things . . .

 (Roswell is based on the book UFO Crash at Roswell by Kevin Randle and Donald Schmitt.)